Study Abroad in the Fall

 Early Registration for the Spring Term

 We understand that for students abroad in the fall, time zone differences make registering for on-campus courses a pain.
-However, when you study abroad in the fall on a GEO-administered program, you will be able to enroll early for your spring courses back at VU.
+However, when you study abroad in the fall on a VU Study Abroad-administered program, you will be able to enroll early for your spring courses back at VU.
 Prior to going abroad, you will receive information indicating your early registration window date, so you can register before your stateside peers.
 This special benefit is available only to students abroad in the fall.

 Picasso’s Château, Vauvenargues, France.
 Courtesy of Olivia Snow Gilmore